 Keep in mind, negative information like late credit card payments could come with other consequences, including late fees and interest rate increases.
 And if you don’t pay on time, you might not be able to use your card for new purchases until your past due amounts are paid.
 You should check your credit card’s terms and conditions to understand how you could be impacted by a late payment by your issuer.

 Charging off an account means that it’s permanently closed and written off as a loss to the company.
 But the debt is still owed.

 How to improve your payment history on your credit report

 If you don’t have the greatest payment history, you can always work to improve it.
 These tips may help.

 Keep your accounts current

 Remember, older negative information may affect your credit scores less than more recent negative information does.
 So the longer you pay your bills on time, the better it is for your payment history.
 And the better it could be for your credit scores.
 Making the minimum payment on credit accounts—like your credit card—over time may help keep your account current and in good standing.

 If you’re struggling to pay bills, consider getting in touch with your lenders for help.
 Credit card companies, for example, work every day with people who can’t pay their bills.
 They may be able to work with you if you’re concerned you might miss upcoming payments.

 And if you’re a Capital One customer and having trouble making payments, you should contact Capital One directly to discuss potential options.

-And with CreditWise from Capital One, you can access your free TransUnion credit reports and weekly VantageScore 3.0 credit score anytime, without negatively impacting your score.
-You can even see the potential impacts of financial decisions on your credit score before you make them with the CreditWise Simulator.
-CreditWise is free and available to everyone—not just Capital One customers.
+While your credit scores may paint a general picture of your creditworthiness, a full credit report can offer much more detail.
+With CreditWise from Capital One, you can access your free TransUnion® credit report and VantageScore 3.0 credit score without negatively impacting your credit.
+And you can find out how your payment history affects your credit score and how it compares to the payment history of others.
+You can also see the potential impacts of financial decisions on your credit score before you make them with the CreditWise Simulator.
+CreditWise is free and available to everyone, not just Capital One cardholders.